Allar/fuckstealingart/content/opensea/_index.md

 ## Time Of Writing

-This was updated last as of December 24th, 9:00AM PST.
+This was updated last as of December 29th, 13:00 PST.
 This information may be out of date.

 ## Limitations

 Currently this resource can only help with traditional images that have been stolen.
 I.e. "right-clickable" images.
 There are ways for attackers to circumvent this but many don't.

+## Limitations

+You you had more than one art stolen, please refer [HERE](/).

 ## Google Based Takedowns